Pikes Peak Jeep Tour

 of the mountain, but at the base.
 There are still great views to be had here and along the way.
 Especially in the winter time when you see

-the towering walls of the mountain.
+the towering walls of the mountain covered in snow.
 There is a gift shop here, restrooms, and concessions.
-We feel this is worth it still on a nice day, but we
+We feel this is worth it still on

-understand some may not want to embark on the journey if they cannot reach the summit.
-We've taken many people to this point and they
+a nice day, but we understand some may not want to embark on the journey if they cannot reach the summit.
+We've taken many people

-still enjoyed the experience.
+to this point and they still enjoyed the experience.

 Bad weather days aren't necessarily bad, either.
 Some of our most memorable experiences has been on the mountain when the weather